 The City of Desert Hot Springs contracts with Riverside County Fire Department/Cal Fire (RCFD) for a full range of fire protection services provided 24 hours a day 7 days a week.
 The RCFD is staffed with a combination of County and State of California Department of Forestry & Fire Protection employees.
 They operate 96 fire stations that serve 1,360,000 residents over 6,970 miles of Riverside County.
-The City of Desert Hot Springs has two RCFD fire stations, Battalion 10, Station 36; located at 11535 Karen Avenue is approximately 3.6 miles from the Project site.
-Battalion 10, Station 37 is the City's busiest fire stations are staffed by 8.2 full time personal and each shift has 3 professionals consisting of a Fire Captain/and or engineer and one or two Firefighter II / licensed paramedic on duty at all times.
+The City of Desert Hot Springs has two RCFD fire stations, Battalion 10, Station 36; located at 11535 Karen Avenue is approximately 3.7 miles from the Project site.
+Battalion 10, Station 37 is the City's busiest fire stations and is located at 65-958 Pierson Blvd, approximately 2.8 miles from the proposed Project.
+Both stations are staffed by 8.2 full time personal and each shift has 3 professionals consisting of a Fire Captain/and or engineer and one or two Firefighter II / licensed paramedic on duty at all times.
 Each station is also equipped with a Type I, 1500 GPM fire engine.